 - Justice-centered solutions – Solutions-focused projects that are committed to building a just, equitable, and prosperous future for all

-Submissions do not have to be in English, but we may seek your consent to translate your story.
+Submissions do not have to be in English–we welcome all languages!
+We may seek your consent to translate your story for the site.

 How do I submit my creations?

 To submit your completed climate stories, email [email protected] with your story as an attachment or link.

 Don’t forget to include your preferred name, where you are based, and the title of your story!
 You can also add a preferred share image and a brief bio about yourself (a couple of sentences) to publish alongside your creation.